3DMIN/3DMIN.github.io/_build/bellow.md

 *apply adhesive spray to cardboard*

 ![]({{ page.imagedir }}/IMG_1260.jpg)
-*apply adhesive spray to mosquito netting*
+*apply adhesive spray to mosquito net*

 <div class="note">Wait 10 minutes before mounting mosquito net on cardboard, adhesive spray needs to be dry</div>

 ![]({{ page.imagedir }}/IMG_2525.jpg)
-*Mount mosquito netting to the cardboard in the same way as you applied the transparent adhesive film before.
+*Mount mosquito net to the cardboard in the same way as you applied the transparent adhesive film before.
 Adjust its position by hand if necessary.
 Avoid wrinkles!*

 ![]({{ page.imagedir }}/IMG_1276.jpg)
 *Use a rubber roll to evenly apply pressure.
 Not the time but the amount of pressure determines the quality of the connection.*